NuGet/docs.microsoft.com-nuget/docs/quickstart/includes/publish-manage.md

 When your package successfully publishes, you receive a confirmation email.
-On nuget.org, select your user name at upper right, and then select **Manage Packages** to see the package you just published.
+To see the package you just published, on [nuget.org](https://www.nuget.org/), select your user name at upper right, and then select **Manage Packages**.

 > [!NOTE]
 > It might take awhile for your package to be indexed and appear in search results where others can find it.
 During that time, your package appears under **Unlisted Packages**, and the package page shows the following message: